svengreb/styleguide-javascript/src/README.md

 This style guide provides the [comprehensive base rule set][rules] including [ECMAScript +6 (ES 2015+)][rules-ecmascript_6+_styles] and [React][rules-react] specific styles like e.g. [Higher-Order Components][rules-react-hoc], the [component methods & properties ordering][rules-react-ordering-methods_and_properties] and [props][rules-react-props].

 The development chapters contain information about the [requirements][dev-requirements], [how to build][dev-building] this style guide documentation and [run the tests][dev-testing].

+To make sure your code matches this style guide use the official [eslint-config-arcticicestudio-base][eslint-config-arcticicestudio-base-ghio] extensible code linter configuration for [ESLint][eslint].
+Use the advanced [eslint-config-arcticicestudio][eslint-config-arcticicestudio-ghio] package to also get support for the [React][react] and [JSX A11Y][npm-eslint-plugin-jsx-a11y] specific rules.

 ### Contributing